-Budget projectors haven’t always won us over, but this talented and compact Epson EH-TW5350 shows that you can get an excellent big screen picture for under £1000.
+Budget projectors haven’t always won us over, but this talented and compact Epson model shows that you can get an excellent big screen picture for under £500 if you shop around.
 This LCD projector has short throw capabilities of between 1.35 - 1.64m, so it's perfect for those with small rooms and an even tighter budget.

-The handling of motion, contrast and colour balance is skilful and indicative of a level-headed restraint we wish all budget products would adhere to.
-It may be 'only' Full HD and not 4K, but for just £600, this EH-TW5350 projector brings a bit of the magic of cinema into your living room for not a lot of money.
+The handling of brightness, colour and detail levels is skilful and indicative of a level-headed restraint we wish all budget products would adhere to.
+It might be 'only' Full HD and not 4K, but the EH-TW650 brings a bit of the magic of cinema into your living room for not a lot of money.

 This is a sophisticated 4K-capable, HDR projector at a competitive price.
 Considering there are more expensive models on the market that are neither 4K- nor HDR-compatible, those looking for a top-notch home cinema projector should give the Optoma UHD65 serious consideration.

 It may not have all the bells and whistles of a high-end 4K projector, but it is future-proof and should keep you happy for years.
 At this price, the Optoma is the one to beat.